 The user will be asked to scan the barcode on their screen with their mobile device’s camera.

-The next page asks the user to confirm the code that is shown on their device to finish the setup.
-In order to set up Two-Step Authentication, we require the user to re-enter their account password.
+On the next page we ask you to confirm the code that is shown on your device to finish the setup.
+In order to set up Two-Step Authentication, we require you to re-enter your account password.

 Using Text messaging (SMS)

-Eddy will send the user a 6-digit verification code.
+Eddy will send you a 6-digit verification code.

-The user must enter their unique verification code to confirm the correct phone number.
+You must enter this unique verification code to confirm the correct phone number.

-In order to setup Two-Step Authentication we require the user to re-enter their account password.
+In order to setup Two-Step Authentication we require you to re-enter your account password.

 When the correct 6-digit code is entered, we show a success message that includes a backup code.

 Now the setup process is complete.
-Going forward, Eddy will request a code when the user signs in.
+Going forward, Eddy will request a code when you sign in.

-When MFA is enabled, we show this success message, and also give the user a backup code that can be used to unlock MFA if they lose access to their phone.
+When MFA is enabled, we show this success message, and also give a backup code that can be used to unlock MFA if you lose access to your phone.

 Disable Two-Step Authentication

-If a user wants, Two-Step Authentication can be disabled.
+Two-Step Authentication can be disabled, unless it is required by the organization.
 This is done on the account settings page.
 This can only be done if MFA was set up by the individual and not the admin of the company.

 User Login

-If Two-Step Authentication is enabled for the user, we’ll require that after the user logs in.
+When Two-Step Authentication is enabled, we’ll require it after log in.

 Mobile

-When MFA is enabled, the user must enter a token on their mobile device.
+When MFA is enabled, you must enter a token on their mobile device.

 Sign in another way